NSakib01/24-58148-2_LoginSystem/README.md

    sqllocaldb start MSSQLLocalDB
    ```

-2. Open SSMS and connect to `(localdb)\MSSQLLocalDB` with Windows Authentication.
+2. Open SSMS and connect to server with `(localdb)\MSSQLLocalDB` or the pipeline name with Windows Authentication.
 3. Open `Schema.sql` and run the complete script.
 It creates `24-58158-2_LoginDB`, `dbo.Users`, and the bonus `dbo.LoginHistory` table.
 4. Open `24-58158-2_LoginSystem.sln` in Visual Studio 2022.
 5. Confirm that the project targets .NET Framework 4.8 and that the `System.Configuration` reference exists.
 6. Build the solution, then run it with `F5`.
 7. On the Login form, use **Test connection** before registering the first user.

-The project uses a server-hosted LocalDB database.
-It does not use `AttachDbFilename`, so the data is not replaced by a copied `.mdf` during each build.

 ## 3. Database design